binayab/HCAL_Trigger_Study/README.md

 # HCAL_Trigger_Study

-Some useful scripts
+A repository of scripts for extracting pulse filter weights and applying the weights.

-# Extracting Pulse Filter Weights
+## Extracting Pulse Filter Weights